eklavyasaxena/Machine-Learning-with-Energy-Datasets/README.md

-# Case: Machine Learning with Energy datasets
+# Machine Learning with Energy datasets

 ## Summary
 As interest in IOT and sensors pick up steam, companies are trying to build algorithms and systems to